xasheas/xasheas/README.md

 - 👋 Hi, I’m Savaş
 - ⭐I’m Junior Software Engineer
 - 👀 I’m interested in C , C# , Java
-- 🌱 I currently do an internship on BMC Otomotiv A.Ş.  // Embedded Systems (Defense Industry)
 - 📫 How to reach me :

 - mail: savascanemir@gmail.com